datareel/datareel/load_balancer/README.txt

 port_number = 80
 hostname = 192.168.122.114

+NOTE: The port numbers in the above example must be substituted with the port number you are actually using.
+The use of 4 LBNODE sections is just an example.
+Your setup may contain any number of LBNODE sections depending on how many back end server nodes you have available.

 After modifing the DRLB configuration, add your assignment rules to the rules configuration file.
 Each assignment rule is designated be the route key word followed by the IP address of the incoming